-The concept of a magnetic loop probe is useful in understanding why twisted wire minimizes magnetic pickup.
-A loop of wire in a changing magnetic field will see a loop voltage proportional to the area of the loop.
+The concept of a magnetic-loop probe is useful in understanding why twisted wire minimizes magnetic pickup.
+A loop of wire in a changing magnetic field sees a loop voltage proportional to the area of the loop.

-Twisting the sense wires together helps in two ways - even though twisting the wire forms loops.
-First, the twisted wires are forced to lie close to each other, minimizing the loop areas.
-Secondly, adjacent loops pickup opposite polarity voltages resulting in cancellation.
+Twisting the sense wires together helps in two ways, even though twisting the wire forms loops:

+- The twisted wires are forced to lie close to each other, minimizing the loop areas. - Adjacent loops pickup voltages of opposite polarity, resulting in cancellation.